ucdavisdatalab/workshop_intro_to_sql/README.md

 ## Aggretating Data

-We've just looked a number of ways to filter data, but now let's look at some ways to aggregate data
+We've just looked a number of ways to filter data, but now let's look at some ways to aggregate data.

 ### Count